MarwanDebbiche/pylambdarest/README.md

 ```

-And you can still access the original `event` and `context` arguments from the handler:
+You can still access the original `event` and `context` arguments from the handler:

 ```python
 from pylambdarest import route